zjjkee/COMP556_Project2/README.md

 ## Changes

 1. Last pkt - Send the file name and directory
-2. Calculate file_size in a different way as file operation may be time intensive
+2. Can we use adaptive timeout?
-3. Can we use adaptive timeout?
+3. sendto and recvfrom should be in a loop i.e keep calling them till all the bytes are sent/received.